NATALIA

 About Natalia

-Following a performance with the American Ballet Theatre, Pacific Northwest Ballet, and Staatsballet Berlin, Natalia Boesch turned her focus to teaching and writing about ballet.
+Following a performance career with American Ballet Theatre, Pacific Northwest Ballet, and Staatsballet Berlin, Natalia Boesch turned her focus to teaching and writing about ballet.

 Natalia currently teaches at Ballet Hispanico, Manhattan Youth Ballet (MYB), and elsewhere.
 The former Director of Curriculum and Head of Primary Levels for MYB, she has also been a visiting instructor at Neglia Ballet, Steps Academy, and Ballet Tech.
 She is an ABT Certified Teacher in levels Pre-Primary through Level Three.